 Frequently Asked Questions

-What are the benefits of Hygraph's high-performance read-only endpoint?
+What are the benefits of partial cache invalidation for Hygraph users?

 How does Hygraph handle cache invalidation for different content stages?

-Where can I find more information about configuring caching in Hygraph?
+Where can I find technical documentation about Hygraph's caching and endpoints?

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure robust data protection and security for all users.
-For more details, visit the Hygraph Security Features page.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3rd, 2022), ISO 27001 certified, and GDPR compliant.
+These certifications ensure enhanced security and adherence to international standards for information security management.
+Note: For detailed compliance policies, visit Hygraph's Secure Features page.

 Integrations & Extensibility